joaohutner/OS_Memory_Allocation_Simulator/README.md

 # OS_Memory_Allocation_Simulator

-The alocation algorithm is "First Fit".
+The allocation algorithm is "First Fit".

 Obs: Don't choose a big memory size and process size (like 400mb or so) cause of screen size limitations.